-This recipe idea actually came about as a way to use some leftover ingredients I had from making my Blackberry Mousse Earl Grey Entremet Cake.
+This recipe idea actually came about as a way to use some leftover ingredients I had from making my Cherry Chocolate Entremet Cake.
 When I realized I had way more cake batter than I needed I figured…cupcakes.
 And to be honest, these Earl Grey cupcakes are some of my favorites I’ve ever made.

 To start with, we’ll make the cake batter as that can be frozen and stored until you are ready to make the mousse.
 I find these cupcakes to be a perfect afternoon tea cake, since they are made with tea after all.
 I also should mention that you will need good quality Earl Grey tea.
 While the stuff in bags works for part of this recipe, you want loose leaf tea as well.
 My chosen brand is Dilmah, which I picked up last week in Sri Lanka.